Automate Background Removal

 A tripod is an essential part of your home photography studio because it will allow you to stabilize your camera and work in rooms where the lighting is not optimal (such as your living room!).

-To create a seamless background, I recommend that you buy a large roll of white paper to place behind your product.
+To create a seamless white photo backdrop, I recommend that you buy a large roll of white paper to place behind your product.
 You can buy rolls of white paper at most office supply and camera stores.

-It is important to get a long roll of white paper, because you need to create a seamless "sweep" (a curved seamless background behind the product), in order to reduce the amount of post-production work your images will require after shooting.
+It is important to get a long roll of white paper, because you need to create a seamless white "sweep" (a curved seamless background behind the product), in order to reduce the amount of post-production work your images will require after shooting.
+There's a reason e-commerce photography is synonymous with white background photography.

 The width of the roll of paper should be larger than the product you are photographing.
 I recommend a good standard size of 53 inches across.
 You can find ones that are smaller and wider, but this is a great length for most product sizes.
 It may not work for large products like furniture and equipment, or shooting on-model apparel; in those cases you will want something wall length and large.